 At the University of Hartford there are over 100 clubs and organizations that students can get involved with immediately.
 Included in those are about 25 clubs that are just within CETA.
 Almost every major has a related club but students are free to join any that they are interested in.
 There are also several honor societies that invite students to join based on particular requirements.

 Students have the opportunity to sign up (based on availability) for themed housing.
-On the housing application students can select to live with other students in their same college or the new residential hall, Hawk Hall, with themed wings for first-year students.
+On the housing application students can select to live with other students in their same college or, Hawk Hall, with themed wings for first-year students.

-For the 2007-2008 academic year, the themes are WISET: Women in Science, Engineering, and Technology, Leadership, Hawk Spirit, Honors, Cultures and Destinations, and Environmental.
-Students had to write short essays in order to be accepted into this new residential hall and the themed wing.
+For the 2015 - 2016 academic year, the themes are: STEMC: Science, Technology, Engineering and Math Community), Wellness, Emerging Leaders, Community Service, Global Engagement, The Green Team, Honors: The Pursuit of Excellence and Hawk Spirit.
+Students must write short essays in order to be accepted into this residential hall and the themed wings.